Johnny Kitagawa sexual abuse scandal: NHK's documentary, and the lawsuit against man claiming assault in NHK building

 On October 31, 2024, Bunshun reported the case of a man that had appeared on NHK's "News 7" broadcast on October 9, 2023.
 According to the report, the man had claimed that Kitagawa had assaulted him a total of five times in a private room inside the men's restroom in the NHK Broadcasting Center, after he had auditioned to appear in NHK's "Shonen Club".
 He met twice with the compensation officer and corporate lawyer of Smile-Up, but the man, named as "Mr. X", was unable to explain the location of the toilet, its layout, and the procedure for entering the Broadcasting Center.
 There were also questions about how he applied for the audition."
 Smile-Up decided to file a lawsuit against him.
 On February 10, 2025, the result of the lawsuit filed in Chiba on October 11, 2024, was revealed.
 Smile-Up had refused to provide compensation, arguing that Kitagawa was not in Japan at the time the man claimed to have been assaulted, and that they had filed a lawsuit seeking confirmation that the company had no obligation to compensate the man, stating that the truth of the testimony needed to be made clear.
-At the first oral argument held at the Chiba District Court on the 10, the man's side acknowledged The man's lawyer commented, "There is no change to the man's statement that he was sexually assaulted, but since the statute of limitations has already expired, we do not dispute that SMILE-UP. is not obligated to pay damages".
+At the first oral argument held at the Chiba District Court on the 10, the man's lawyer commented, "There is no change to the man's statement that he was sexually assaulted, but since the statute of limitations has already expired, we do not dispute that SMILE-UP. is not obligated to pay damages".
 The trial concluded.